 \subsection{Surface Reconstruction}

-In contrast to the infinite bulk case, the edge of the MnN relaxes into the vacuum gap.
-This is an expected form of surface reconstruction, and is not inhibited by the hydrogen passivation.
+In contrast to the infinite bulk case, in the thin film limit the uppermost layer of N within the MnN bilayer relaxes into the vacuum gap.
+This is an expected form of surface reconstruction, and is not inhibited by hydrogen passivation.
 We note that this is an effect caused by our ultra-thin layer of MnN, and would also not be expected for a capped system.
-Nevertheless, the results we find on the change of MAE do not depend on the surface reconstruction: the reconstruction is present every ultra-thin film system, so when conclusions about underlying mechanisms are considered by studying different configurations, the surface relaxation is kept constant.
+Nevertheless, the results we find on the change of MAE between thin-film cases do not depend on the surface reconstruction: the reconstruction is present in every ultra-thin film system as, when conclusions about underlying mechanisms are considered by studying different configurations, the structure including this relaxation is kept constant.